baidu/OASP/README.md

 **Q: Is OASP simply using multiple cert/key to sign the APK?**

 A: No, OASP utilizes nested signing (normal APK signature -> OASP signature -> OASP server's HTTPS signature) to introduce extra layers of attestation and trust.
-Also, OASP brings in flexibility and ontime information exchange through the introduction of the OASP url.
+Also, OASP brings in flexibility and real-time information exchange through the introduction of the OASP url.

 **Q: How can the verifier know whom the OASP cert belongs to?**